dylanpalenik1/Group-1-Mist-4610-Group-Project-2-2024-/README.md

 The gender-specific analysis revealed a similar downward trend for both males and females.
 For males, the slope coefficient of the trend line was -0.00232155 (p < 0.0001), and for females, it was -0.002048 (p < 0.0001).
 Although both genders show a significant decrease, the steeper slope for males indicates that the rate of decline in tobacco use is slightly more pronounced for them compared to females.

 The forecast suggests that these declines are expected to continue into the future.
 The forecast for females, in particular, shows a slightly less steep decline than males, suggesting that the rate of decrease in tobacco use among young females may start to lag behind that of males.
 This difference is visually represented by the divergence of the estimated trend lines, indicating that if current conditions persist, young males may experience a faster decline in tobacco use rates than females.

+However looking further into the forecast, although we expected both to have a continued downward trend the male forecast was significant but the female forecast was not significant.
+The male forecast had a p value of < 0.0001 which is significant at a significance level of p > 0.05.
+However the female forecast had a p value of 0.119021 which is insignificant a significance level of p > 0.05.
+This means that although the male tobacco use might have a continued downward trend the female trend is inconclusive.
+We believe the insignificance of the female forecast can be explained by the standard error as the standard errors are higher for the females compared to males which can contribute to a higher p value.
+We again believe this is likely due to the sample size of the data as it was a smaller sample size which typically leads to larger standard error.

 **Implications and Conclusions:**